 Our kitchen provides a varied menu of home cooked meals using fresh produce where possible.
 Special dietary needs can be accommodated.

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-This inspection visit took place on 16 February 2016 and was unannounced.
-It was carried out by two inspectors, a specialist advisor and an expert-by-experience.
-Our specialist advisor on this occasion had experience of working with people who have dementia and nursing care.
-An expert-by-experience is a person who has personal experience of using or caring for someone who uses this type of care service.
+The inspection team included two inspectors, one specialist professional nursing advisor and an expert by experience (ExE).
+An ExE is a person who has personal experience of using or caring for someone who uses this type of service.